What We Learned Reading a Week of In-App Feedback

 The journal-style submissions

-About a quarter of the feature requests read like journal entries.
+A good portion of the feature requests read like journal entries.
 No greeting, no sign-off, no expectation of a reply.
 Just a sentence: “wish I could see last year’s water temp here.”
 These users weren’t asking us to do anything.
 They were writing down what they wanted, and the feedback box happened to be the closest notepad.
 We started flagging journal-style entries as their own bucket because they’re often the highest-signal requests in the inbox.

 The reason they’re high-signal is that the user wasn’t performing.
 They weren’t framing their idea, justifying it, or selling it to us.
 They were just naming a gap.
 When someone takes the time to sell a feature, they often inflate the use case.
 When someone jots down a one-sentence wish, the use case is exactly what’s on the screen.
 The journal entries are the closest thing to overhearing a user think.